hunter-meloche/ebay-scraper/README.md

 Run build.sh and upload the produced function.zip file to a Python 3.9 x86 Lambda function.
 Credit to https://github.com/jkehler/awslambda-psycopg2 for the Lambda-compatible version of psycopg2.

-You must also create a PostgreSQL RDS databse and store the connection info in Secrets Manager under the key name "dev/ebay-scraper/postgres".
+You must also create a PostgreSQL RDS databse and store the connection info in AWS Secrets Manager under the key name "dev/ebay-scraper-tf/postgres".
 The RDS needs the following database name, "ebay_listings" and a table within it called, "listings".
-The listings table columns can be created with the following pgAdmin4 CREATE script.
+The listings table columns can be created with the following SQL script.
 ```
+-- Table: public.listings

 CREATE TABLE IF NOT EXISTS public.listings
 (
     "itemId" bigint NOT NULL,